 As you can see all of these ideas can potentially add up to some serious money for your studio.
 I sincerely believe earning a good living as a piano teacher begins with educating students and parents about what it is that we do.
-If people can see how much work and expertise is involved in they will value piano education and be willing to pay for it.
-When it comes right down to it to quote a famous commercial “An educated consumer is your best costumer”.
+If people can see how much work and expertise is involved they will value piano education and be willing to pay for it.
+When it comes right down to it to quote a famous commercial “An educated consumer is your best customer”.

 If you like this post, you will love the book.
 Get it today at Amazon.com

 Visit our sister site for students and parents pianoparents.net

 If you would like to find out about becoming a member of Paloma Piano we have a number of very attractive membership options including a free membership that offers a large number of piano scores, teaching resources, and games.
 The free membership is forever free and no credit card is needed.
 Check it out!